zatonovo/crant/README.md

     rant -v 1.0.0 your.package

-To ignore the repository version and pull the latest working copy use the -S option.
+To ignore the repository version and pull the latest working copy use the `-S` option.

 If testing your package just before uploading to CRAN, it is wise to test against the three versions of R you built before.
-Use the same -R option as before.
+Use the same `-R` option as before.

     rant -v 1.0.0 -R path/to/R your.package

-Note that rant will automatically set the version and date in the DESCRIPTION and package.Rd files for you.
-This only works if you use placeholders in these files.
+Note that rant will automatically update the version and date in the `DESCRIPTION`, `man/*-package.Rd` and `R/*-package.R` files for you.

 ### Other Options